adelmofilho/kRypto/README.md

 ### Usage

-To get current data of cryptocurrencies, use the function `ticker`.
+To get the updated cryptocurrencies' data, use the function `ticker`.

 ```r